-Special procedures have to be observed when dismissing 'protected' employees (see question 39).
-Dismissal of a protected parent or member of the workforce, for example, requires prior consent from a court.
+Special procedures have to be observed when dismissing 'protected' employees (see question 41).
+Dismissal of a protected parent or member of the workforce, for example, requires prior consent from the labour court or the local authorities

 The dismissal of a registered disabled person is only valid provided the employer obtains a prior consent from the Disability Committee chaired by the Federal Office for Social Affairs and Disabled Persons.